1871fotc/fotc/docs/headstones/lost-paddington-headstones.md

         - 0 Jewish
     - an entry has been made for each person listed against a headstones so details about each person can be annotated separately.
     - 'same as' entries in the source are shown under a different headstones identifier.
 These may refer to the same headstones but were listed separately to create an alphabetic index by surname.
-    - There are 13 'same as' entries, meaning that there may only be 492 headstones.
+    - There are 13 'same as' entries.
+This could mean, either
+        - there may only be 492 headstones
+        - there are 505 headstone and 'same as' means the headstones were on the same grave
     - Headstone numbers have been prefixed to make them unique:
         - Roman Catholic prefixed with '3'
         - Presbyterian prefixed with '4'